Seed-43/Sync43/README.md

 on Win 11), then `cargo install tauri-cli --version "^2"` and `cargo tauri dev`.

 ## UI prototyping without compiling
-Open `src/index.html` directly in a browser — the mock layer in `data.js` kicks in with seed data so every screen works for design iteration.
+Open `src/index.html` directly in a browser, the mock layer in `data.js` kicks in with seed data so every screen works for design iteration.